 Yet if someone saw me doing identical tasks, filing, binning, and annotating the clutter of a messy physical office, the result would be laudable.
 What’s different about the computer?
 I have three theories:

 My activity is private when I’m on the computer, so it’s not apparent what’s I’m doing.
-Skype or Facebook tell people that I’m logged in, but nothing about why.
+Skype or Facebook tell people that I’m logged in, but nothing

 There is a ‘”Theory X” bias in people’s thinking (McGregor), seeing people as inherently lazy and tending to avoid work if they can.